watersalesman/aura-botnet/README.md

 The binary will be sent to `client/rust-*/target/release/`.

+*NOTE:* For the C++ client, go into the client directory `alt-client/cpp/cpp-linux` and run `make`.

-The client simply needs to be run in the same folder as any necessary components (systemd services for Linux clients and launcher.vbs for Powershell) on the target machine, or installed via web delivery (see below).
+The client executable or script simply needs to be run in the same folder as any necessary components (systemd services for Linux clients and launcher.vbs for Powershell) on the target machine, or installed via web delivery (see below).